 First, easier to install and maintain.
 UTP cables contain no shields and they are thinner than STP cables, which is easier for cable installation and maintenance, particularly in limited space.
 While the shields of STP cables are quite fragile and rigid.
 If the shield suffered damage, cabling systems are likely to be affected by interference.
 What’s worse, it’s not easy to be repaired and needs special handling.

 STP cables are often used in situations nearby equipment causing EMI.
-For example, airports, medical centres and factories have lots of machines that can produce interference, so STP cables are typically applied.
+For example, airports, medical centers, and factories have lots of machines that can produce interference, so STP cables are typically applied.
 STP cables are also useful when cables must be run next to fluorescent lights, microwave ovens or powerful motors.
 What’s more, STP cables can be used in outdoor settings.
 Some people connect outdoor surveillance cameras to STP wiring.
 In that way, the video feed can avoid the interference generated by vehicles and power lines.
 And it can stop criminals from using jammers to interrupt communications between cameras and indoor monitors or recording equipment.

 UTP cables are suitable to be used in offices and homes.
 They are less expensive than STP cables.
 So if the interference or crosstalk is not your main concern, you are suggested to choose UTP cables for saving you cabling cost.
 Remember not to select UTP cables if your place is full of powerful magnetic fields which can slow down the network speed or cause the network failure.
 Therefore, you’d better carefully evaluate the potential sources of interference.

-Choosing the right cable can improve your network performance and extend the life span of your equipment.
+Choosing the right Cat5e/Cat5e/Cat6/Cat6a/Cat7 cable can improve your network performance and extend the life span of your equipment.
 Before making the decision, it’s important to get well known of STP and UTP cables.
 You must know exactly each one’s advantages and application areas.
 If you need better anti-interference capabilities, you can select STP cables.
-If you put cost as the first factor, you may choose UTP cables.
+If you put the cost as the first factor, you may choose UTP cables.
 For both kinds of cables, you can find in FS.COM.
-Any question, please contact us via firstname.lastname@example.org.
+Any question, please contact us via email@example.com.